ShiroTakeda/gams-mode/README.txt

 `gams-mode-load-hook' [nil]

-	"*List of functions to be called when gams.el is loaded."
+	"*List of functions to be called when gams-mode.el is loaded."

 `gams-close-paren-always' [t]